-Over the last four fiscal years, there has been a steady decrease in the overall number of formal EEO complaints filed with the Department.
-In FY21, there was a 12 percent decrease in new formal complaints compared to FY20 and a 33 percent decrease compared to FY18.
+Although FY22 saw a slight increase in the number of formal complaints filed from the previous fiscal year, generally, over the last five fiscal years, there has been a decrease in the overall number of formal EEO complaints filed with the Department.
+Compared to FY18, FY22 saw a 30 percent decrease in new formal complaints.
 This trend is consistent with the broader trend of decreased EEO complaints across the federal sector.
-This trend may be due to several root causes, such as the government shutdown in FY19, the ongoing COVID-19 pandemic, and the Department's increased proactive preventative efforts which are summarized below.
+This trend may be due to several root causes, such as the government shutdown in FY19, the COVID-19 pandemic, and the Department's increased proactive preventative efforts which are summarized below.